cjustinas/BSW-Data-Course/chapter3.md

 ---
-title       : Analysing the data description :
+title       : Analyse the data description :
 ---
 ## Find the value sum of a column